artnebo/AIDR-Bastion/README.md

 ### GET /api/v1/flows

-Get list of all available flows and their pipelines.
+Get a list of all available flows and their pipelines.

 **Response:**
 ```json